mbounthavong/Makov-model-tutorials/README.md

 ## Presentation on Introduction to Markov Models
 The presentation on Markov Models is available [here](https://github.com/mbounthavong/Makov-model-tutorials/tree/main/Presentations)

+## Tutorial on how to apply survival functions in Markov models
+I wrote two tutorials on how to digitize data from a Kaplan-Meier curve and calculate the Weibull function parameters to use in a Markov model.
+This will allow uses to create a Markov process using the survival function.

+The first part involves digitizing data from a KM curve and then using R to estimate the Weibull function parameters ([Part 1](https://mbounthavong.com/blog/2018/3/15/generating-survival-curves-from-study-data-an-application-for-markov-models-part-1-of-2))

+The second part uses the Weibull survival function in a Markov model ([Part 2](https://mbounthavong.com/blog/2018/3/15/generating-survival-curves-from-study-data-an-application-for-markov-models-part-2-of-2)).

 ## Notes
 ### 01 December 2023:
 - Please check back here prior to the seminar to download the most recent updates